pingidentity/pingidentity-devops-getting-started/docs/reference/HelmBasics.md

     SERVER_PROFILE_URL: https://github.com/<your-github-user>/pingidentity-server-profiles
 ```

-This piece alone will not turn on PingDirectory, because the default value for `pingdirectory.enabled` is false.
-To complete the deployment, add the snippet into your own values.yaml file:
+This entry alone will not turn on PingDirectory, because the default value for `pingdirectory.enabled` is false.
+To complete the deployment, add the snippet to turn deploy and configure PingDirectory in the values.yaml file:

 ```yaml
 global: